Murder of Hannah Foster: Extradition

 The case stalled for the next 15 months after Indian police were not able to prioritise the crime and media attention was low.
 On 10 July 2004, however, Foster's parents went to Chandigarh themselves and made a public appeal for information of his whereabouts.
 During their 10-day visit, the Fosters held a series of press conferences as well as opening a telephone "hotline".
-Their visit soon became a subject of high nation-wide interest in the Indian press.
+Their visit soon became a subject of high nationwide interest in the Indian press.
 Hampshire police, in conjunction with The Sun, announced a reward of ₹5 million to anyone whose information led to the arrest of Kohli.

 On 15 July, after a number of tip-offs, Kohli was arrested by an off-duty policeman in West Bengal's Darjeeling district (where he had been working under an alias for the Red Cross) while trying to board a bus from Kalimpong to Nepal with his new wife.
 While in police custody, Kohli stated he was "tired of running".
 On 28 July, Kohli admitted to raping and murdering Foster in an interview with a private television channel, and said that he was forced to kill Foster after raping her because she refused to not report his crime.
 In August 2004, he retracted his statement saying it was "not by my own will".
 Kohli was then held in judicial custody in New Delhi pending extradition to the United Kingdom, and the case underwent 100 court proceedings and 35 appeals.
 After three years of wrangling, a final decision to extradite him to the UK was handed down on 8 June 2007.